Landwhich/GithubWorkshop/ReadMe.md

 <br><img src="./README_images/liveServer.png"><br>
 - you can activate live server by right clicking inside your index.html file.
 <br><img src="./README_images/runLiveServer.png"><br>
+- <h3>you will likely have to save your project `ctrl + s` every time you want to see new changes in the live server</h3>

 ## HTML and css basics